MPMC-Lab/BPM_GasAdsorption/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-Special thanks to the contributors and researchers who have provided insights and feedback on this project.

 ## Contact Information

 Should you require assistance or have any inquiries, kindly contact Dr. Jung-Il Choi via email at [jic@yonsei.ac.kr](mailto:jic@yonsei.ac.kr).